jallen9/Project-3/README.md

 *Todo:*
 Required
 1) Create react components for the header and provider listing.
 Would be nice to also create one for: product listing and order item.

+2)Load Any keys/creds such as config>keys> google clientSecret and db connection string credentials by setting them as environment variables, startup parameters, or some other method.
+You just cant have them easily readable in the git repository code.

 Not Required/other
 1) Product prices are based on grams.. to change use a different price from listingmodel.js